I got stopped dead in my tracks by a question not long ago.

 That taste of the Lowcountry has been in my mouth and in my studio since January.

-There’s no where better to catch the Lowcountry flavor than Edisto Island and Savannah, and I’ve been painting up a storm in both places.
+There’s no where better to catch the Lowcountry flavor than Edisto Island and Savannah, and these are some of my favorite places to paint.

 UPDATE 6/2020: I’m kicking off a new daily painting project focused on the rich gumbo that is the Lowcountry.
 You can click the button below too join my VIP email list and get sneak peeks and previews!